Photos by Paul Baker, Stadium Journey

 Access 3

 Ample parking is located adjacent to the Murray Center.
-The entrance to the building is on the opposite side, facing the main quad.
+The entrance to the building is on the opposite side of the building from the parking lots, facing the main quad.
 Fans will enter into a small lobby, which contains the ticket booth, rest rooms and concession stand.
 The entrance to the basketball court is on the opposite side of the lobby.

-Seating at the Murray Center is on either side of the court.
+Seating at the Murray Center is located on either side of the court.
 Once side has individual stadium seats and the other side has wooden bleachers.
-Unfortunately, the seating is pushed back a bit from the court.
+Unfortunately, the seating is pushed back a ways from the court.

 Return on Investment 5